A general purpose multilingual corpus available in Sketch Engine

 How to get the data

 The EUR-Lex corpus is released under CC-BY-NC-SA licence.
 Because of the file size, please email us at email@example.com first and we will set up a temporary download link for you.
-For the original documents, see the official EUR-Lex website.
+Data are supplied as vertical text with an alignment file.
+The total size is 220 GB.
+For the original documents, see the official EUR‑Lex website.

 For commercial use